ship2016/manifest/2016.07.07/README.md

 * make locations dependant on x and y to be able to place avatars anywhere

 ###### For Loops
+* use a loop to eliminate repeated code
 * different from Python's for loop that iterates over a data set only
 * define a variable just to use as a counter
 ```java